rgoj/material2/src/cdk/tree/tree.md

 #### Flat tree

-The flat tree data source is responsible for the node expansion/collapsing events, since when the expansion status changes, the data nodes feed to the tree are changed.
+The flat tree data source is responsible for the node expansion/collapsing events, since when the expansion status changes, the data nodes fed to the tree are changed.
 A new list of visible nodes should be sent to tree component based on current expansion status.